qubard/Chrollo/README.md

 ![](https://i.imgur.com/ikil8Xm.png)
 # Chrollo
-Chrollo is a script interceptor for Garry's Mod 13 that lets you edit, blacklist and copy scripts before they're run by the game client.
+Chrollo is a script hook for Garry's Mod 13 that lets you edit, blacklist and copy scripts before they're run by the game client.

+A common use for Chrollo is to bypass anti-cheats on servers which rely entirely on Lua code execution on the clientside.
+You can see **every** script your client runs.

+Chrollo also serves as an script enforcer bypass as well.

 # Features

+Currently with Chrollo you can

 - Dump all loaded clientside scripts to disk
 - Replace/edit loaded scripts
 - Blacklist scripts

-A common use for Chrollo is to bypass anti-cheats on servers which rely entirely on Lua code execution on the clientside.
-You can see **every** script your client runs.

-If you replace scripts you can theoretically use Chrollo as an `sv_allowcslua` bypass too since these scripts are executed by the client.

 # Installation